-Chilli Morning is one of just a handful of eventing stallions who have competed at the very highest level of the sport, including the Rio Olympic Games, where he finished 12th with William Fox-Pitt as the highest placed British partnership.
+Chilli Morning was one of just a handful of eventing stallions who have competed at the very highest level of the sport, including the Rio Olympic Games, where he finished 12th with William Fox-Pitt as the highest-placed British partnership.

-Initially produced up to four-star level by Nick Gauntlet, the ride passed briefly to Mary King in 2012 – who found the stallion too strong for her – before the successful partnership with William Fox-Pitt was formed a few months later.
+Initially produced up to four-star (now five-star) level by Nick Gauntlett, Chilli’s reins passed briefly to Mary King in 2012 – who found the stallion too strong for her – before the successful partnership with William Fox-Pitt was formed a few months later.

 Chilli finished in the top 10 in 23 out of his 45 international eventing starts and became the first stallion to have won a European four-star at Badminton in 2015.

 The stallion was bred by Rainer Schicketanz from Neustadt in Germany by Phantomic out of a Kolibri mare called Koralle.
-He is owned by British businessman and eventing enthusiast Christopher and Lisa Stone.
-He is standing at Tim and Jane Holderness-Roddam’s West Kington Stud in Wiltshire in 2017 following his retirement from the sport after the Rio Olympic Games.
+He was owned by British businessman and eventing enthusiast Chris Stone and his wife Lisa.

 Paying tribute to Chilli after he died, William Fox-Pitt said: “I only had Chilli for five years, but it was a pretty cool five years.
 It’s sad I didn’t get a gold medal individually – it comes down to the rider letting him down as he deserved an individual gold.